pyronear/pi-manager-template/Readme.md

   ```

 1. **Update the Ansible Inventory**:
-  Add the hostname  and the ip adress of the new Raspberry Pi to the `inventory/fr_inventory` file.
+  Add the hostname  and the ip adress of the new Raspberry Pi to the `inventory/inventory` file, in your pi-manager-X respository.
 By default the linux user name will be "pi"
   ```yml
   tour_mateo:  # TEST rpi
     ansible_host: 192.168.1.23